 A nice T-shirt is always a good idea for a souvenir.
 You can find different designs of T-shirts from Norway for women and men.
-I especially like the ones made from the soft and quick drying material.
+I especially like the ones made from the soft and quick-drying material.

 #7 Smoked Norwegian Salmon

 Smoked salmon is one of the most famous Norwegian foods.
-It’s known from its great quality and distinctive taste.
+It’s known for its great quality and distinctive taste.
 Buy it together with Norwegian cheese, some crackers, cloudberry jam and chocolate, so you can prepare a full Nordic meal for your loved ones.

 #8 Norwegian Book